Travel North - 35: Bamburgh Round Trip - From the Castle to Holy Island, and Grace Darling's Story

 North-East England, www.northeastengland.com

-A concise guide to the area of the Farne islands that includes Bamburgh and Dunstanburgh castles, the wildlife and history of Lindisfarne, its association with Saint Cuthbert and that raid in AD 793.
+Catherine Sanderson and Steve Newman provide a concise guide to the area of the Farne islands that includes Bamburgh and Dunstanburgh castles as well as Seahouses.
+Look into the wildlife and history of Lindisfarne, its association with Saint Cuthbert and that raid in AD 793.
 In the 19th Century a new local figure emerged, Grace Darling rowed to save the passengers and crew from a shipwreck.
 The Royal National Lifeboat Institution was founded not long afterwards to rescue seamen and other boat users in distress

 RNLI, volunteer life-savers on a potentially hostile North Sea coast with strong tidal currents